gt3/cs131_notes_dev/_chapters/pixels/features_and_fitting.md

 **Model Parameters**

-The alogrithm can be tuned with the following parameters:
+The algorithm can be tuned with the following parameters:

 - *n* – minimum number of points required to estimate model parameters
 - *k* – maximum number of iterations